RobinLinus/coins-legacy/README.md

 # Coins
-Research on Bitcoin Scalability and Usability.
-Prototypes and Papers.
+Research on Bitcoin scalability and usability.
+Prototypes and papers.

 ## Projects
 - [Coins Whitepaper](coins.pdf)